alipay/agentUniverse/docs/guidebook/en/1_4_Application_Engineering_Structure_Explanation.md

 As mentioned in the [Bootstrap Startup Directory](#bootstrap-startup-directory), the default config path for the project is `project_root_dir/config/config.toml`.
 If you have made any adjustments to this, please ensure that the correct config file path is passed to the startup method when the application server is launched.

 ### Core Directory
-As demonstrated by the recommended directory structure for the project, the project directory within the core directory is mainly used for placing custom domain components such as agents, knowledge, LLM, and others.
-You are free to position all core components wherever you like and not limited to the same main package.
-You only need to define it in the `[CORE_PACKAGE]` section of the main configuration file `config/config.toml` of the project, as follows:
+As shown in the recommended directory structure, the agentic directory within intelligence is primarily used to place domain components related to agents, knowledge, and LLMs.
+If you want to customize the location of core components, you can specify the paths of the domain components in the [CORE_PACKAGE] section of the main configuration file config/config.toml as follows:
 ```toml
 [CORE_PACKAGE]
 # Perform a full component scan and registration for all the paths under this list.